amsk1982/techniqueforlife/content/workshops/inviting-intimacy-1.md

 location = "Bristol"

 +++
-_To book please follow the link to the left_
+_<--  To book please follow the link to the left, or contact me with any queries_

 **Friday 6th March (evening) to Sunday 8th March 2020**